 A combination of extreme heat, sunlight and air-pollution can increase ozone levels.
 Ozone is a known asthma trigger.

 When there is extreme heat, there is also often extreme humidity.
 This is especially true in cities like Chennai.
-The humid conditions provide the perfect environment for dust mites and molds to thrive.
+The humid conditions provide the perfect environment for dust mites and moulds to thrive.

 Because of heat, you are more likely to open house windows that increase your exposure to pollens.
-In India pollen allergy is commonly seen to parthenium, a common weed found in majority of country side.
+In India, pollen allergy is commonly seen to parthenium, a common weed found in the majority of the countryside.